ConstantinoSchillebeeckx/cherrymx-eagle/README.md

 cherrymx-eagle
 ==============

 **Fork**: this fork includes "symmetric" footprints for switches which allows use on both sides of a PCB.
 This is especially useful in cases of a split design that uses symmetric PCBs.
+Note that in the symmetric version, the diameter for the mirrored pins are reduced from 0.1 to 0.076 in order to make home routing (e.g. with Othermill) possible using a 1/64th end mill bit.

 ![cherry MX eagle library](library.png?raw=true)